Gradiant/grad-ssikit-android/README.md

 * Just to clarify: Before doing this solution, the local import of the java.net.http.httpclient from jdk 11 was tried without success.
 It solved the dependency issue of the httpclient, but one new issue appeared: "No static method getInteger(String) in NetProperties".

 15. Android cannot resolve the secp256k1-kmp-jni-android, so this dependency line must be placed in build.gradle: "implementation("fr.acinq.secp256k1:secp256k1-kmp-jni-android:0.6.0")".

+16. Android cannot resolve LazySodiumAndroid, so this dependency line must be placed in build.gradle: "implementation("com.goterl:lazysodium-android:5.0.2")".